Lincoln Battalion: 1938-1939

-On November 1, 1938, International Brigadists received a warm farewell from the people in the city of Barcelona, where 250,000 people gathered to goodbye the international brigades for freedom.
-In a famous farewell speech, Dolores Ibárruri Pasionària declared "You are history, you are legend, you are the heroic example of solidarity and the universality of democracy".
+On 1 November 1938, International Brigadists received a warm farewell from the people in Barcelona, where 250,000 people gathered to say goodbye to the international brigades for freedom.
+In a famous farewell speech, Dolores Ibárruri, "La Pasionaria", declared: "You are history.
+You are legend.
+You are the heroic example of democracy's solidarity and universality in the face of the vile and accommodating spirit of those who interpret democratic principles with their eyes on hoards of wealth or corporate shares which they want to safeguard from all risk."

 Surviving Americans from across Spain were sent to Ripoll, where the International Red Cross and the US government verified their nationality before repatriating them.
 Many were able to participate in the farewell activities, including a parade in Barcelona where the International Brigades were officially disbanded.
 Most American volunteers returned to the US between December 1938 and January 1939.
 American POWs were released after the fall of the Republican government, although the last POWs did not arrive in the United States until September 1939.

 Composition

-The Lincoln Battalion and its successor the Lincoln-Washington Battalion was manned by 3,015 Americans.
+3,015 Americans manned the Lincoln Battalion and its successor, the Lincoln-Washington Battalion.
 While several of these volunteers also held citizenship in other countries, they identified primarily as Americans.
-Approximately 1,681 of these men also served in the Mackenzie-Papineau ("Mac-Pap") Battalion as heavy losses in both battalions led to mergers and transfers of men.
+Approximately 1,681 also served in the Mackenzie-Papineau ("Mac-Pap") Battalion once massive losses in both battalions led to mergers and transfers of men.

-Many of the volunteers were either first or second-generation immigrants, and the battalion was overwhelmingly white.
-The average age of Americans who served in the Lincoln brigade was 27.
-Still, there were soldiers who arrived at the age of 16.
-Volunteers came from 46 out of 48 states in the United States with New York City providing the single largest amount of recruits with 1/5th to 1/3rd being of or formerly from the city prior to going to Spain.
-Most of the volunteers who could speak Spanish were from either New York City or Ybor City located in Tampa, Florida.
+Many of the volunteers were either first or second-generation immigrants, and the battalion was at least one-third Jewish.
+The average age of Americans who served in Spain was 27.
+Still, there were volunteers as young as age 16.
+The volunteers came from 46 out of 48 states in the U.S. New York City provided the single largest number of recruits, with 1/5th to 1/3rd being of or formerly from the city before going to Spain.
+Of the volunteers who could speak Spanish, most were from either New York City or Ybor City located in Tampa, Florida.